Internal Environmental Audits

 Preparation of a voluntary ecological action plan 1 Has a voluntary ecological action plan stipulating various efforts directed at reducing CO2 emissions through energy conservation been created and is it being executed?
 We have formulated and are implementing medium-term environmental conservation plans based on the KDDI Environmental Charter.

 2 Does the ecological policy include specific efforts stipulating numerical targets for the reduction of CO2 emissions through energy conservation?
-The fourth environmental conservation plan (KDDI GREEN PLAN 2030) included the following targets.
+A medium- to long-term environmental conservation plan "KDDI GREEN PLAN" included the following targets.

 3 Is the ecological policy documented and disseminated inside and out-side of the company?
 Does the company carry out activities to inform and enlighten its employees?
 Is the company working to raise ecological awareness?